 [Insert Figure 12-8 Here]

-Press Ctrl-F. This will fetch all of the shared drives on the network.
+Press Ctrl-F. This will fetch all the shared drives on the network.

 Notice that in the right pane, the fetch identifies the shares that exist on the network.
-Click on any the Performance Evaluation folder, notice who the folder is shared with.
+Click on any Performance Evaluation folder, notice who the folder is shared with.

 Close all windows and log off both systems.